 The fixed manufacturing overheads will remain the same regardless of the level of output.
 Whereas the variable costs will change in direct proportion to production.

 Therefore, the direct materials figure is divided by the 50,000 unit of production to calculate the cost per unit of direct materials (£230,000 ÷ 50,000 = £4.60), which is then multiplied by the new level of production (£4.60 x 60,000 = £276,000).

 This process is repeated for the direct labour and then the total cost and cost per unit is calculated as before:

-Whilst we have moved away from methods of inventory valuation a little to more strategic planning and budgeting, it is important to recognise that higher level uses of costing information are only possible if the initially management and valuation of inventory is accurate.
+Whilst we ‘ve moved away from methods of inventory valuation a little, to more strategic planning and budgeting, it’s important to recognise that higher level uses of costing information are only possible if the initially management and valuation of inventory is accurate.

-In the same way that financial statement can only be accurate if they are based on high quality bookkeeping, the accurate application of an organisation’s chosen inventory valuation method, underpins many further cost accounting functions and should not be underestimated.
+In the same way that financial statements can only be accurate if they’re based on high quality bookkeeping, the accurate application of an organisation’s chosen inventory valuation method, underpins many further cost accounting functions and should not be underestimated.

 * in accordance with IAS2 using either FIFO or AVCO

 Read more study tips from AAT Comment: